10 Tips – Roll Perfect Sugar Cookies

 Best timeline for decorating cookies

-So don’t start the project last minute.
+So don’t start the project at the last minute.

-- Prepare your cookie dough – divide into two or three, wrap in cling wrap and leave in the fridge.
+- Prepare your cookie dough – divide into two or three, wrap in cling wrap, and leave in the fridge.
 Go on with your day.
 Find something else to do.
 Get a cup of coffee.

-- Roll cookie dough onto sheets of parchment paper – if you enjoy good weather – cut them out and place them on a cookie sheet or chill the sheets first then cut them later.
+- Roll cookie dough onto sheets of parchment paper – if you enjoy good weather – cut them out and place them on a cookie sheet, or chill the sheets first, then cut them later.

-You can doublestack cookies between parchment papers to save space and trays in the fridge.
+You can double-stack cookies between parchment papers to save space and trays in the fridge.
 Let cookies chill before you bake.

 A rule of thumb for me – never trust yourself when it comes to baking cookies.
 They bake so fast that often that one extra minute can ruin all your hard work.